alexandroskapsalidis/autos-database/README.md

 # Autos Project

-A simple PHP & MySQL web application for managing a list of automobiles.
+A PHP & MySQL web application for managing a list of automobiles.
 Users can log in, view autos, add new entries, and delete existing ones.

 ## Features

-- Login system using hashed passwords (MD5 + salt)
+- Login system using hashed passwords
 - Session-based authentication
 - View all autos in a dynamic table
 - Add new autos (make, year, mileage) with full validation